Introduction to Subatomic-Particle Spectrometers: Overview of Subatomic Particles

-Since the 1960s a simple unifying principle for the plethora of subatomic particles has become generally accepted.
-Subatomic particles fall into three categories: leptons, hadrons, and gauge bosons (see Table \ref{tab:particles}).
+Since the 1960s a simple unifying scheme for the plethora of subatomic particles has become generally accepted.
+Subatomic particles fall into four categories: leptons, hadrons, and gauge and Higgs bosons (see Table \ref{tab:particles}).
 The hadrons are made of quarks (described below).
-Leptons and quarks each have one quantum of spin, while gauge bosons have zero or two spin quanta.
+Leptons and quarks each have one quantum of spin, while gauge and Higgs bosons have an even number of spin quanta.
 Gauge bosons are responsible for the forces between particles.
 For example, the electromagnetic force arises from the exchange of photons among charged particles, and the strong force from the exchange of gluons.
+Higgs bosons are believed to be a manifestation of the ``Higgs mechanism"\footnote{The more complete name, including the authors who made the main contributions to the development of the idea, is the Englert--Brout--Higgs--Guralnik--Hagen--Kibble mechanism.} whereby fundamental particles receive nonzero masses owing to their interactions with a ``Higgs field'' permeating the universe.